pulse2percept/pulse2percept/doc/developers/style_guide.rst

 ============

-pulse2percept uses the standard Python `PEP8`_ style guide to ensure readibility and consistency of the code base.
+pulse2percept uses the standard Python `PEP8`_ style guide to ensure readability and consistency of the code base.

 .. note::